ipython-contrib/jupyter_contrib_nbextensions/README.md

   5. `external-link`: This just a link to some external web page, which will be identified with a little icon, just like in the standard notebook "Help" menu.
 When clicked, the link will open in a new window/tab.
-  6. `sub-menu-direction`: If the value of this property is `left`, place the sub-menu on the left of the current menu item.
-This is used by default in the first-level sub-menus to help ensure that nested menus don't become too large to fit on the screen.
+  6. `sub-menu-direction`: If the value of this property is `left`, sub-menus open on the left of the current menu item.
+This is used by default to help ensure that nested menus don't become too large to fit on the screen.

 The `name` property is the only required one, though you'll probably want at least one other property.
 The `sub-menu` contains menu objects that again may